simongoricar/euphony/README.md

 For transcoding efficiency it also stores very minimal metadata about each album in a file called `.librarymeta` in order to know which files haven't changed and can be skipped the next time you request transcoding of your library.

-More importantly, here's what euphony *does not* do:
-- download your audio files,
-- move, rename or tag your files - I recommend [MusicBrainz Picard](https://picard.musicbrainz.org/) as a full-featured tagger.
+More importantly, **euphony *does not* organise your (original) audio files** - [MusicBrainz Picard](https://picard.musicbrainz.org/) is a full-featured tagger, a several magnitudes better fit for this than this project could ever achieve.
+You may even opt to use [Beets](https://beets.readthedocs.io/en/stable/) for most of this work.
+Regardless, euphony's place in the music library toolset is well-defined: software for validating your library and managing transcodes.

 ---